 After the first sample of amazing technique and lustrous tone, Oxen and Apekisheva perform the Suite no. 2, composed between 1900 and 1901 and premiered in Moscow by Rachmaninov together with his former tutor, Aleksandr Ziloti.
 In the present recording, this Suite is performed with energy and vibrancy, which is particularly praiseworthy in the Introduction and in the fabulous Tarantella, but which is overwhelming in the brilliant Waltz, where virtuosic skill is marvellously counterbalanced by sweetness of sound.
 The Romance is apart in this context and it is a pause where it is possible to express quieter thoughts.
 The Suite no. 2 too offers then the chance for unlimited display of technical brilliance and Oxen and Apekisheva evidently enjoy this opportunity and carry it out with precision and skill.

 The Six Morceaux are the final work of this recording.
-Dating to 1894, they were composed during a difficult period of Rachmaninov’s life.
+Dating to 1894, Rachmaninov composed them during a difficult period of his life.
 Oxen and Apekisheva perform them with sparkling sounds, emotional intensity and variety of feelings.
-The six pieces are a wonderful display of technical brilliance and the charming wit of Valse, the sombreness of Romance and the magnificent Glory are particularly remarkable.
+The six pieces are a wonderful display of technical brilliance.
+The charming wit of Valse, the sombreness of Romance and the magnificent Glory are particularly remarkable.